FDA-AI/FDAi/README.md

 ### 3.1 Outcome Labels

-A key component of Clinipedia are [**Outcome Labels**](docs/components/outcome-labels/outcome-labels.md) that list the degree to which the product is likely to improve or worsen specific health outcomes or symptoms.
+A key component of Clinipedia is [**Outcome Labels**](docs/components/outcome-labels/outcome-labels.md) that list the degree to which the product is likely to improve or worsen specific health outcomes or symptoms.

 ![outcome-labels.png](docs/components/outcome-labels/outcome-labels.png)